Puls raises $50 million for in-home technical support

 The company has built a network of 2,500 technicians in the top 50 cities in the United States, and will provide same-day installation and repair of over 200 products.

-Some things the company’s technicians can service include smartphones, televisions, antennas, garage door openers, and smart home devices like voice-activated speakers, video doorbells, keyless locks, AI cameras, thermostats and security systems.
+Some things the company’s technicians can service include smartphones, televisions, antennas, garage door openers and smart home devices like voice-activated speakers, video doorbells, keyless locks, AI cameras, thermostats and security systems.

 It’s the full circle of consumer electronics crap.